ocaml/RFCs/rfcs/nominal-types.md

 Two relations are important for nominal types: (module level) subtyping, and compatibility.

 ### Subtyping
-Subtyping is reflexitive and transitive, and include the following rules:
+Subtyping is reflexitive and transitive, and includes the following rules:
 ```
 type 'a u [@@nominal] <: type 'a u
 type 'a u [@@nominal "s"] <: type 'a u [@@nominal]